Where are the Centers located?

 The Early Learning Centers have made significant changes to our operations to help minimize the spread of COVID-19 and safeguard the health and well-being of our students and staff.
 Safety measures include:

-- Temperature and health screenings for all students and staff upon arrival.
+- Temperature and health screenings for all students and staff should be performed at home prior to arrival at ELC each day.

-- Frequent hand-washing and sanitization, including monthly disinfecting sprays throughout the facilities.
+- Frequent hand-washing and sanitization, including daily disinfecting sprays throughout the facilities.

-- Contained classroom groups to ensure contact tracing.
+- Contained classroom groups, to the extent possible, to ensure contact tracing.